Business school

-A business school is a university-level institution that confers degrees in business administration or management.
-A business school may also be referred to as school of management, management school, school of business administration, or colloquially b-school or biz school.
-A business school teaches topics such as accounting, administration, business analytics, strategy, economics, entrepreneurship, finance, human resource management, management science, management information systems, international business, logistics, marketing, sales, operations management, organizational psychology, organizational behavior, public relations, research methods, real estate, and supply chain management among others.
+A business school is a higher education institution or professional school that teaches courses leading to degrees in business administration or management.

+A business school may also be referred to as school of management, management school, school of business administration, college of business, or colloquially b-school or biz school.

 Types

 There are several forms of business schools, including a school of business, business administration, and management.